Scaling Behavior of Public Procurement Activity: Data

-Each procurement is associated with a type of contract it represents, which follows the standard classification from the European Commission \cite{PPGuide}: Work contracts designate contracts whose execution and/or design include civil engineering works such as roads or sewage plants; Goods contracts identify contracts that are associated with the purchase, lease or rental of products such as vehicles or computers; Service contracts involve all contracts that have as an object the provision of services such as consultancy, training, or cleaning services.
-Hence, we have computed the total expenditure in procurement contracts per year for each municipality, as well as the total expenditure by procurement contract type.
-Moreover, since the yearly expenditure is rather noisy, we have applied a sliding window technique (moving average) of three years.
-In that sense, the procurement values at year $y$ correspond to an average of the values from years $y-2$, $y-1$, and $y$.
+Each procurement is associated with the type of contract it represents, which follows the standard classification from the European Commission \cite{PPGuide}: Work contracts designate contracts whose execution and/or design include civil engineering works such as roads or sewage plants; Goods contracts identify contracts that are associated with the purchase, lease, or rental of products such as vehicles or computers; Service contracts involve all contracts that have as an object the provision of services such as consultancy, training, or cleaning services.
+Hence, we computed the total expenditure in procurement contracts per year for each municipality, as well as the total expenditure by procurement contract type.
+Moreover, since the annual expenditure was rather noisy, we applied a sliding window technique (moving average) of three years.
+In that sense, the procurement values at year $t$ correspond to an average of the values from years $t-2$, $t-1$, and $t$.
 The reported noise can have multiple sources.
-For instance, a municipality might issue a procurement for the execution of construction in one year that reflects in the forthcoming yearly budgets and thus decreases its construction activity in the following years.
+For instance, a municipality might have issued a procurement for the execution of construction in one year that was reflected in the forthcoming annual budgets and thus decreased its construction activity in the following years.

 Finally, we enriched the data set with additional indicators by municipality and year.
-From Pordata \cite{pordata} we have sourced data on Social Integration Income; House Prices; Number of Public Workers; Total Births; Number of Large Corporations; Number of Divorces; Amount of Credit; Number of Medical Doctors; Number of Culture Attendees; Imports and Exports Volumes; and Environment Expenses.
-While on INE\footnote{Instituto Nacional de Estatística} \cite{ine19} -- ATM Withdrawals, Municipal Property Tax, Volume of Business in Accommodation, Catering, and Retail; Individual Gross Income; Average Salary of Full-Time Workers;
+From Pordata \cite{pordata} we sourced data on Social Integration Income; House Prices; Number of Public Workers; Total Births; Number of Large Corporations; Number of Divorces; Amount of Credit; Number of Medical Doctors; Number of Culture Attendees; Imports and Exports Volumes; and Environment Expenses.
+While from INE \cite{ine19} we sourced ATM Withdrawals, Municipal Property Tax, Volume of Business in Accommodation, Catering, and Retail; Individual Gross Income; Average Salary of Full-Time Workers.
+We use these indicators to provide a point of reference to the analysis of public procurement activity, while allowing to compare with previous urban scaling laws literature.